What Is Tianeptine And Is It Available At GNC?

 Although it is classified as a tricyclic antidepressant, which means it contains three rings of atoms, it works differently than many other tricyclic antidepressants.
-It appears to treat depression through indirectly altering glutamate (neurotransmitter) receptors and BDNF, or brain-derived neurotrophic factor, a protein found in the brain.
+It appears to treat depression through indirectly altering glutamate (neurotransmitter) receptors and brain-derived neurotrophic factor (BDNF), a protein found in the brain.
 The alteration of these two substances is believed to alter neural plasticity, or simply changes to the brain throughout life.

 Tianeptine’s main benefits are its anti-depressant and anti-anxiety effect without the side effects found in other similar drugs; tianeptine does not appear to cause severe sedation, cardiovascular impacts or anticholinergic effects.
 For this reason, this medication is often used to treat populations particularly susceptible to problems in these areas such as elderly patients and those withdrawing from alcohol.
 Tianeptine has also been shown to be beneficial in a variety of other maladies ranging from ADHD to erectile dysfunction.
-Tianeptine GNC regulations mean that the drug is not available in the store.
-It is a nootropic, and only can be found online (you can however buy it right off this website!
+GNC’s regulations regarding Tianeptine mean that the drug is not available in the store.
+It is a nootropic, and only can be found online (you can, however, buy it right off this website!

 Tianeptine for depression is generally prescribed at 12.5mg, two to three times daily.

-Less common side effects are: bitter taste in mouth, muscle aches, orthostatic hypotension, gas, premature ventricular contractions, flushing, gastralgia, micturition disturbances, tremors, blurred vision and palpitations.
-In very rare cases, tianeptine can cause hepatitis, euphoria, allergic skin reactions, fatigue, hypomania and ECH changes.
-Tianeptine GNC regulations, for now at least, mean that you can only get the drug online.
+Less common side effects are a bitter taste in mouth, muscle aches, orthostatic hypotension, gas, premature ventricular contractions, flushing, gastralgia, micturition disturbances, tremors, blurred vision, and palpitations.
+In very rare cases, Tianeptine can cause hepatitis, euphoria, allergic skin reactions, fatigue, hypomania, and ECH changes.

 A study was done in 1998 by the Central University of Venezuela Institute of Experimental Medicine.
 It lasted for 52 weeks and included a random, controlled study of children with asthma.
 Children that received tianeptine showed an increase in lung functioning.
 Additional studies also showed benefits in treating asthma both in children and adults.